SilentCircle/silent-phone-android/README.md

 ### Building the shared libraries

-After you built the library once it's usually not necessary to re-build it, except you need to fix a problem inside the library code.
+After you've built the library once it's usually not necessary to re-build it, except you need to fix a problem inside the library code.

 The directory `scandroid/jni` contains the build files to compile and link the